kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 As a Kubewarden user, I want to ensure that the process of sending telemetry data does not consume excessive resources in my environment.

-As a Kubewarden user, I want an easy way to disable the reconciler which send environment telemetry data to a remote central location.
+As a Kubewarden user, I want an easy way to disable the Kubewarden environment telemetry data sending

+As a Kubewarden user, I want to receive warning in the logs about available upgrades

 # Detailed design